Dialogue is the way you talk about talking; it is a conversation that is recorded or invented in writing.

 Then where should you put the period?
 After “home'” because it goes at the end of the sentence, but inside the quotation marks.

 Finally, where are the commas?
 Remember that there should be a comma to separate the quotation from an interrupting clause, but there isn’t an interruption here.
-There is, however, an introduction, underlined in red below.
+There is, however, an introduction, underlined below.

 Thus, the comma should go between the clause “Dorothy clicked her heels together and said” and the quotation.